-This command control request (control code of 2000) requests a set of data from the command list error data set.
-The error codes returned in the block are DFNT error codes noted in Status Data Definition.
+This command control request (control code of 2000) requests the command list error data set.
+The error codes returned in the block are DFNT error codes noted in the Reference chapter.
 The format of the request block from the ladder logic has the following format: